-(b) A ten-inch to twelve-inch (nominal) lowered floor from the firewall to eighteen inches (approximate) forward of the rear axle.
+(b) A ten-inch or greater lowered floor from the firewall to eighteen inches (approximate) forward of the rear axle.

-(e) Controls for the door and the ramp on the exterior of the vehicle, and on the interior of the vehicle near the door/ramp, and within the driver's reach.
+(e) Controls for the door and the ramp on the exterior of the vehicle and on the interior of the vehicle near the door/ramp within the driver's reach.
 The controls shall have a system to prevent door/ramp operation while the vehicle is in motion.

 (g) WTORS in the mid-section to accommodate restraint of the occupied wheelchair without additional drilling or cutting by the L-FM retail dealer, and anchor points for the three-point restraint for the wheelchair occupant.

 (h) A rear bench seat with OEM passenger restraints.

 (i) A kneeling feature which complies with paragraph (D)(3)(f) of this rule when recommended by the driver rehabilitation specialist.

 (2) An L-FM shall not have any of the following features: